bahirul/bahirul/README.md

 I'm engineer who loves to create cool stuff with code and love OpenSource. 😄

-Currently leading [CXC-IX](https://cloudxchange.id) as network architect and software engineer. 🚀
+Currently leading project on [CXC-IX](https://cloudxchange.id) as network architect and software engineer. 🚀

 ✉ You can reach me via email.